 Anthony pointed at the hole in the car door handle.
 “Look at the lock.
 It’s been broken into.”

 “Oh my God, where did this happen?”
 He touched the hole with a finger, then caught Anthony rolling his eyes.
 “What?
 Do you know anything?”

 “Things are just not adding up for me.”

 Ryan banged the door shut and came closer.
 “What d’you mean?”

 “Why is it suddenly things are getting topsy-turvy for you?”

 “I warned you to be careful.
 Vincent is not happy.”

 “But why?
 What wrong have I done?”

-“Don’t forget you’re the one who made the auditors discover the missing amounts in the stocks’ valuation when they’d moved on to something else?
-And now you want to start working directly with the
+“Don’t forget you’re the one who made the auditors discover the missing amounts in the inventory valuation when they’d moved on to something else?
+And now you want to start working directly with

 “Goodness me!
 First, I couldn’t let such a blatant error in the stocks pass without alerting the auditors.
 Isn’t he the one who’s always asked us to be keen on details?
 Secondly, the CEO found us